dzackgarza/Notes/Class_Notes/2019/Algebra/Review/Solutions/Notes.md

 - ?
 Invariant factors of $A$ are the invariant factors of $xI - A$ over $k[x]$, and $\prod a_i = \det(xI - A)$.

+**Lemma**:
-- For a linear operator on a vector space of nonzero finite dimension, TFAE:
+For a linear operator on a vector space of nonzero finite dimension, TFAE:

   - The minimal polynomial is equal to the characteristic polynomial.